 To make it easier for everyone to move around the conference freely, please don’t “clump” in the middle hallways.
 Be aware of the people around you when navigating tight, crowded public spaces, and leave room for people to pass safely; and please hold heavy or inaccessible doors open for others.

 Becoming scent-free is an important step toward access for people with disabilities and/or chronic illnesses and is a skill you can practice everywhere.
 If you are not accustomed to going scent-free, think about the products you use in your day.
 You can either not use shampoo, soap, hair products, perfume, essential oils, skin lotion, shaving cream, makeup etc., or use fragrance-free alternatives that are available in many drug stores.
 If you must use scented products, please sit or stand as far away as possible from areas designated “Scent Safer” areas.
-During plenary sessions, scent-safer spaces are designated in the Marriott Ballroom.
+During plenary sessions, scent-safer spaces are designated in the ballroom.
 If scents and chemicals present a barrier for you, please know that Creating Change is not yet a scent-free conference.

 If you smoke (or hang around people while they smoke) please do so only in the designated areas and away from entrances.
 When inside please sit or stand as far away as possible from those areas designated “Scent Safer” areas.